Agentic Building Blocks: Creating AI Agents with MAX Serve and OpenAI Function Calling

 magic run app

-and our FastAPI application on port 8001
+This will run our FastAPI application on port 8078

 which we can test with:

-curl -X POST http://localhost:8001/api/chat \
+curl -X POST http://localhost:8078/api/chat \

 -H "Content-Type: application/json" \